 From left to right, the header provides the following:

-- The search bar which allows to run a search in several elements: Agents, reports, alerts, maps, combined graphs and / or users in the Pandora FMS database.
+- The search bar which allows to run a search in several elements: Agents, reports, alerts, maps, combined graphs, users and / or policies in the Pandora FMS database.

 - The auto-refresh button which, apart from updating the screen, it can be configured to auto-refresh in a determined time interval.
 This allows you to configure it to be refreshed every X time on any page.
 By doing this, the session or the information in it won't get lost.
 It also displays the updated data.